muttleydosomething/picard-lcars/README.md

 A re-work is on it's way...
 Project started 01-MAY-2025

-Expect nothing soon ...Resitance is futile
+Expect nothing soon ...Resitance is futile (complaining is also futile)